Baseworks Movement Principles

 All the principles above describe the quality of movement.
 Very often, the body may look still, but, in reality, the whole body is engaged and active.

+But how can we effectively teach that?
 The answer lies in the Baseworks Teaching Methodology and the framework of Baseworks teachers’ interdisciplinary education process.

 The instructions to students are kept simple.
 The same simple movements form a framework overtime to deepen a person’s perceptual and physical ability.